St Peter's College: Strategies for improvement in years 7–13

 Encouraging student creativity

-Toni Tippet had been thinking about creativity because ideation is now a key focus in the level 3 graphics programme.
+Toni Tippet had been thinking about creativity because ideation is now a key focus in the level 3 design and visual communication programme.

 Is creativity teachable?

-I wondered – if students in a year 8 visual design and communication rotation were able to model in more ways than just drawing, would this stimulate creativity?
+Toni wondered if students in a year 8 visual design and communication rotation were able to model in more ways than just drawing, would this stimulate creativity?

 The students were asked to design a flat-pack lampshade.
 They watched YouTube clips showing examples of flat-pack lamps.
 Teachers then had the students model their designs by drawing and then making their model using paper and blue tack.

 The students were enjoying the project and completely engaged so they were then given the opportunity to make full size lampshades using polypropylene and clips.
-Teachers are now thinking about how they could use this approach in other specialist areas.
+Teachers thought about how they could use this approach in other specialist areas.

 Technology and STEM